DreamChaser55/OpenAI-Chat-App/README.md

 * **Reasoning Control**: Adjust reasoning effort for models that support it to balance response quality and processing time.
 * **Message History**: Click on any previous message to view its full content and token count.

+## Version History

+See the changelog.md file.

 ## Troubleshooting

 * **"Models not loading"**: Ensure your API key is valid and has proper permissions.
-* **"Reasoning controls disabled"**: Reasoning effort is only available for compatible models (currently gpt-5 family).
+* **"Reasoning controls disabled"**: Reasoning effort is only available for compatible models (currently o1, o3 and gpt-5 family).
 * **"Taskbar flashing not working"**: Install `pywin32` or run on Windows for this feature.

 ## License

 All content and source code for this application are subject to the terms of the MIT License.